EE2dev/d3-indented-tree/README.md

 <a name="other_formatDefaultLocale" href="#other_formatDefaultLocale">#</a> <i>myChart</i>.<b>formatDefaultLocale</b>() [<>](https://github.com/ee2dev/hierarchy-explorer/blob/master/src/d3_template_reusable.js#L50 "Source")

-Overrides the default locale format with the specified locale format
+Overrides the default locale format with the specified locale format.
+The locale is affecting the display of the values (e.g link label) if its `format` property is specified.
 * the first argument is an <i>object</i> referencing the locale format.
 E.g. the object for the German Locale would be (as a shortcut you can also pass the <i>string</i>```"DE"```):
 ```
 {